When: 1st-17th March 2020; 28th February – 21st April 2022

-A 3500km journey at altitude, from Cusco, Peru, winding through the volcanoes of the Altiplano in Bolivia and Chile, continuing through the Argentinian Puna de Atacama region before finishing at Ojos del Salado which, at 6893m, is the world’s highest volcano, Chile.
+A 4400km altitude bicycle expedition from Cusco, Peru, across the Altiplano in Bolivia and Chile and the Argentinian Puna de Atacama to Ojos del Salado, the world’s highest volcano.

 Setting off from Cusco, Peru, once the capital of the mighty Incan Empire, Kate explored ancient ruins and engaged with local cultures as she pedalled through the southern Peruvian Highlands and across the Altiplano in Bolivia and Chile, before weaving a convoluted path over the Puna (plateau) de Atacama to finish on Ojos del Salado, the world’s highest volcano at 6893 metres.

 The story of the journey however, is more than an exploration of Kate’s physical and mental limits and the positive mindset she must adopt to succeed.
 It is infused with insights about Andean cultures, past and present, focusing on what the mountains mean to the people.
 Kate investigates some of their beliefs, particularly those related to the mountains she explores, and the innovations and adaptations the Andeans have made to overcome their challenges and improve their lives.